mprestin77/oci-container-instances/README.md

 git clone https://github.com/mprestin77/oci-container-instances/edit/main

-Run "docker" command to check that Docker is installed and running.
-If you are getting an error message indicating that Docker is not installed see [Docker documentation for your platform](https://docs.oracle.com/en-us/iaas/Content/Functions/Tasks/functionsquickstartocicomputeinstance.htm#).

 Go to oci-container-instance/build directory and create a local container image by running

 docker build -t transcoder . --no-cache